StevenTammen/bibledocs.org/content/subject-index.md

 header-title="Why wasn't the Spirit sent to indwell believers before He actually was (i.e., only after Christ's ascension)?"
 %}}

+### Holy Spirit > Is a person, not just an impersonal force {#holy-spirit-is-a-person-not-just-an-impersonal-force}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#note-analogies-are-just-analogies-and-nothing-more"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="Note: Analogies Are Just Analogies, and Nothing More"
+%}}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-holy-spirit-the-3rd-person-of-the-trinity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="The Holy Spirit (the 3rd Person of the Trinity)"
+%}}

+### Holy Spirit > Quickens our understanding, at the individual level {#holy-spirit-quickens-our-understanding-at-the-individual-level}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-holy-spirit-the-3rd-person-of-the-trinity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="The Holy Spirit (the 3rd Person of the Trinity)"
+%}}

+### Holy Spirit > Restraint of evil in the world {#holy-spirit-restraint-of-evil-in-the-world}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-holy-spirit-the-3rd-person-of-the-trinity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="The Holy Spirit (the 3rd Person of the Trinity)"
+%}}

 ## Human beings {#human-beings}

 ### Human beings > Are dichtomous, composed of flesh and spirit {#human-beings-are-dichtomous-composed-of-flesh-and-spirit}